Events are a valuable element of how advisors build relationships with clients. Whether it’s a meeting, an appreciation banquet, or… Read More

 Because financial planning is a collaborative and deeply personal service, it requires both parties—the financial planning professional and the client—to take on certain levels of responsibility to align expectations.

 Clients should also be open about their motivations and goals so you, the service provider, can anticipate their needs.
 With a deeper understanding of the client, a financial professional can arrive at a realistic plan.
-Emphasizing the collaborative nature will help you to engage and have a greater impact.
+Emphasizing the collaborative nature will help you to engage and have a greater impact for a positive financial planning experience.

 Partner Integration Is Not Optional, It Is Optimal